prysmaticlabs/documentation/docs/install/lin/activating-a-validator.md

 }
 ```

-## Securing the validator key with Bazel
+## Securing the validator key with prysm.sh or Bazel

 Obtain the location of your home directory with the following command: